12166 Conway Road

 Most TE teachers are degreed teachers or pursuing degrees in education.
 Classroom teachers facilitate creative, interactive lessons each week that help students discover and explore Judaism in ways that are meaningful and fun, as well as build community among the class.

-Students also spend time with specialists in art and music, as well as TE's Shinshinit, Eshel, an Israeli teen who spends a gap year between high school and military service teaching in US synagogues and schools.
+Students also spend time with specialists in art and music, as well as with TE's Shinshinit, Naama, an Israeli teen who spends a gap year between high school and military service teaching in US synagogues and schools.
 Students build their connection with Israel in a special and personal way by getting to know the Shinshinit throughout the year.

 Questions about TE Religious School or any youth and teen programs?
 Contact